Xunnamius/black-flag-extensions/README.md

 }
 ```

-> The yargs API can still be invoked for purposes other than defining options on
+> The yargs API can and should still be invoked for purposes other than defining
-> a command, e.g. `blackFlag.strict(false)`.
+> options on a command, e.g. `blackFlag.strict(false)`.

 To this end, the following [yargs API functions][26] are soft-disabled via
 intellisense: